mcheo/learn2automate/README.md

     - it is easy to make Domain Specific Knowledge related mistake
     - tedious to change repetitive variables

-2. dev_op_imperative_v2.yml
+2a. dev_op_imperative_v2.yml

   prompt> ansible-playbook dev_op_imperative_v2.yml -e state=present -vvv

   In this exercise, we show

     - how to parameterize repetitive variables by using vars.yml
-    - how to use ansible-vault to store credetials
+    - bad practise to store credentials in plain text inside variable file

+ 2b. dev_op_imperative_v2.yml

   prompt> ansible-playbook dev_op_imperative_v2.yml --ask-vault-pass -e @password.yml -e state=present -vvv

+  In this exercise, we show

+    - how to use ansible-vault to store credentials

  3. dev_op_declarative.yml